1) Get your customers to work for you

 Stale sites don’t attract business.
 Fresh, frequently updated websites show customers you’re a lively, active business.
 Give users an option to subscribe to get updates, then update frequently.
 Look for ways for your site to be improved.
-Too often, small business websites load slowly, are poorly organized and are difficult to navigate.
+Too often, small business websites load slowly, are poorly organized, and are difficult to navigate.
 Make sure all links work and lead to up-to-date content.

 3) Provide free, regular content for your customers

 Content such as tips, hints, reviews, and other information can help drive sales.
-For example, a business selling paint can provide a guide on the best colours for winter.
+For example, a business selling paint can provide a guide on the best colors for winter.
 Such content is often available from suppliers.
 You can send this info via email newsletters or through a blog.